-Even if you do not wish your child to have an actual free school meal, this will still qualify the College for additional pupil premium funding.
-This means that more money comes to the College to provide extra support, interventions or financial help with educational activities such as trips or booster classes (please see the pupil premium report for further information on how the money is spent).
+Even if you do not wish your child to have an actual free school meal, this will still qualify the School for additional pupil premium funding.
+This means that more money comes to the School to provide extra support, interventions or financial help with educational activities such as trips or booster classes (please see the pupil premium report for further information on how the money is spent).

 If you are in receipt of any of the following, you may qualify for FSM:

 - Income-based Jobseekers Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of State Pension Credit

 - Child Tax Credit (NOT Working Tax Credit)

 - Annual income does not exceed £16190.00 for the tax year